-A 30-hour clinical experience taken concurrently with EC 330 under the supervision of a certified teacher with a minimum of three years experience and a college supervisor.
+A 30-hour clinical experience taken concurrently with EC 330 performed in grades 4 or 5 under the supervision of a certified teacher with a minimum of three years experience and a college supervisor.

 EC 400P August Experience

 A 40-hour clinical experience taken in August of the senior year under the supervision of a certified teacher with a minimum of three years experience and the college supervisor.